AplUSAndmINUS/az-tw-website-functions/FRONTEND_API_MAPPING.md

     name: string; // Required, min 2 chars
     email: string; // Required, valid email format
     message: string; // Required, min 10 chars
-}
+    // Note: Additional fields like phone, company, website, subject
+    // can be included but are not processed by the current DTO }
 ```